 The 3 ways to use essential oils

 Your sense of smell is actually your most powerful sense.
 It influences many physiological pathways including the stimulation of hormones and other metabolic processes.
-There are particular oils that we diffuse at night, which are more calming (e.g. Lavender, Bergamot, Patchouli), and some which are very uplifting and invigorating and so are perfect for the morning (e.g. Lemon and Peppermint).
+There are particular oils that we diffuse at night, which are “down” oils as I like to call them (e.g. Lavender, Bergamot, Patchouli), and some which are “up” oils and so are very uplifting and invigorating (e.g. Lemon and Peppermint).

 Beneficial Areas You Can Apply Essential Oils

 Add a few drops of oil to a warm bath (I like to combine with epsom salts and a dash of Fractionated Coconut Oil so it disperses a little better)

 Make a hot or cold compress by soaking a towel or cloth in water, adding essential oils, and then applying to the desired area

 Add oil to a lotion or moisturiser and then apply to skin

 Some facial areas, such as the skin around the eyes